amirrajan/survivingtheappstore/manuscript/developer-logs.md

 Also by doing this promocode giveaway, I saw how to do promocodes the right way and the wrong way.
 There is so much causaility here:

+- If I didn't eat that Jack in the Box the night before, I probably wouldn't have been pooping and reading Hacker News.

+- If I didn't see the Hacker News link to A Dark Room while pooping, I probably wouldn't have ever seen it.

+- If I wasn't on a sabbatical, I probably wouldn't have bothered with the idea of a port, knowing I didn't have any time outside of work.

+- If I played the web version all the way through, I probably wouldn't have attempted to port the game over.

+- If Michael didn't release it as open source, I probalby wouldn't have contacted him.

+- If RubyMotion wasn't around, I probably would still be trying to code the thing in ObjectiveC and XCode, breaking my computer in the process.

 - If I didn't build a game using buttons and labels, it wouldn't have had some default voice over support.